Apache OpenOffice - Third-Party ports and distributions

-The following list of third-party party ports and distributions is made available as a service to the community.
+The following list of third-party ports and distributions is made available as a service to the community.
 The Apache OpenOffice project does not officially endorse or maintain these packages.
 If you have a port or distribution that you want to be listed here please send the details to the public mailing list public mailing list.
 In some cases the Apache OpenOffice project may be able to cooperate with a porting project.
 If you wish to discuss how the project may be able to help with your port please also in this case send a mail to the public mailing list public mailing list.

 Ports and distributions available now

 X-ApacheOpenOffice by winPenPack (Apache OpenOffice Portable version for Windows)Apache OpenOffice re-packaged as a live/portable program by the winPenPack team, allowing execution without further installation, from a USB Flash Drive or Hard Disk.